French Onion Soup Recipe

-Sometimes you crave hearty rich soup to warm your bones in the endless winter months.
-Your body craves comfort.
+Sometimes you crave hearty rich soup to warm your body.
+Maybe you seek comfort through the seemingly endless days spent inside.

 Comfort food doesn’t have to be heavy and bad for you.
 There are albeit surprising healing properties to French onion soup, if you make it correctly.